 Day 11 Hiroshima to Miyajima to Osaka (B)

-After breakfast you will leave the hotel for a sightseeing tour of Miyajima with a ferry ride.
-You will visit the Itsukushima Shrine.
-It is situated in Itsukushima Island, commonly known as Miyajima, in south-western Hiroshima.
-It is a scenic sight in which the mountains, sea and red shrine buildings blend in harmony, and the entire island is designated as a historic site.
-It is one of the three most beautiful sites in Japan, along with Matsushima in Miyagi and Ama-no-hashidate in Kyoto.
-After lunch, transfer to Osaka by the bullet train.
-On Arrival, you will visit Osaka Castle for photo opportunity and the Shinsaibashi area.
-Check into your hotel.
+After breakfast leave the hotel for a ferry ride and sightseeing tour of Miyajima to visit the Itsukushima Shrine.
+It is a picturesque sight where the mountains, sea and red shrine buildings blend in harmony.
+The entire island is designated as a historic site, and is one of the three most beautiful sites in Japan, along with Matsushima in Miyagi and Ama-no-hashidate in Kyoto.
+After lunch, transfer to Osaka by bullet train.
+On Arrival, you will visit Osaka Castle for a photo opportunity and the Shinsaibashi area, before checking into your hotel.

 Day 12 Osaka to Himeji and Kobe to Osaka (B)

-After breakfast at the hotel, leave for Himeji Castle, one of the most ancient and famous castles in Japan.
-After lunch transfer to Kobe.
-Next you will enjoy shopping in Kobe China Town, also known as Nankinmachi and Motomachi, a lively town perfect for shopping, gourmet food and nightspots in the centre of Kobe.
-Enjoy some free time here for lunch (at own expense).
-Take a walk around the Harborland in Kobe.
-Visit a Sake Brewery in Nada District.
+After breakfast at the hotel, leave for Himeji Castle, one of the most ancient and well-known castles in Japan.
+Continue to Kobe China Town, also known as Nankinmachi and Motomachi, a lively area perfect for shopping, gourmet food and nightspots in the centre of Kobe.
+Enjoy some free time here for lunch (at own expense), and a wander around the Harbour area in Kobe, before moving on to a Sake Brewery in the Nada District.
 There were three reasons for the development of Sake brewing in the 18th century that made the name of Nada known throughout Japan.
 One was the discovery of Miya-mizu, excellent water quality for making Sake; two, the production of high quality rice, an ingredient in Sake; and three, a convenient location for transportation by sea.
 Return to your hotel in Osaka.